forestgrape/coronavirus/index.md

 * in the same host| another host

 <p id='movement-of-virions'></p>

 ## Intermezzo Movement of Virions

-Once virions are released from a cell the virions are moved by whatever movements there are and/or be moved due to Brownian motion:
+Once virions are released from a cell the virions are moved by whatever movements are in their surroundings.

-* __Carrier Organism__: This is mostly the host where the virus was built but it can be an animal just carrying the virion i.e. a vector.
+### Surroundings
+All form of known forms of life are DNA or RNA based and which in turn are water based.
+So all virions are produced and therefore start out their journey in watery fluids.
+For most viruses their virions will always be dissolved in watery fluids and will not survive being dissolved in other fluids such as alcohol or air.
+* __Fluid dissolved in__:
+    - Salty water in oceans: Water in the oceans is also likely where life and RNA viruses as an early form of life developed and still contains a huge number of virions.
+    - Water in lakes and rivers: These waters serve as an intermediate place for many virions.
+    - Fluid in an organism: Virions of viruses infecting multicellular life first start out in the fluids of the hosts and in many cases never leave the host fluids.
+    - Water droplets can be dissolved in air.
+    - Air.
+Air contains reative oxygen and most virions will be destroyed, since they expose activator proteins on the outside.
+Coronavirus virions are a rare exception staying infectious in dry form.
+* __Material attached to__: These can be any solid material e.g. a part of living organism or any kind of non living matter.
+The movement of virions follows the movement of the materials attached to.
+These particles are in turn dissolved in fluids, mostly water, or attached to other particles.

+### Movement within a host
+Often for viruses it is sufficient to infect other cells within the same host and so movement within a host can be enough.
+Some even evolved not to leave the host organism at all.
+Within a host the movement of virions depends on the location they are released and the kind of material they are attached to:
-    - movements of body fluids.
-Examples are
+- movements with fluid flows:
     * the blood flow if the virion is in the bloodstream
     * the mucus flow
+    * respiratory tract lining fluid
     * the air breathed in and out and the [particle dynamics in the respiratory tract](#particles) associated.
-    - solid movements within the host i.e. the virion is on a moveable body part.
-This can be
+- solid movements within the host i.e. the virion is attached to a moveable part:
-        * the movement of a hand
+    * in a cells cytoplasm with the #######
-        * the movement of the lungs to breath
+    * the movement of body parts e.g. an extremity (hands and feets) or the lungs.
+- Brownian Motion: The Brownian motion of viruses is slow and by Brownian motion alone a virion usually just moves a few micro meters to reach close by cells.
+However if given engough time virions can diffuse to many locations both within tissues or within cells.

+### Movement to next host
+[in work]
+Many forms of life cannot move well on their own: Plants, bacteria and fungi.
+In the oceans this is less a problem thanks to the currents.
+On land however, all forms of life with no ability to move have the challange to spread and genetically interact.
+The main options are the same for them all: Being carried by wind, water or moving organsims.
+Virions have to rely on this options to spread through a host populations:

+* __Moveable Organism__: This is mostly the host where the virus was built but it can be an animal  primarily carrying the virion called a carrier.

+    > <span id='carrier'> A _carrier for a virus_ is an organism which is important for its carrier function in the life cycle of a virus.</span>

-    - movement of the host itself and thereby transport the virions.
-The farther, faster and the more possible host at new location the better for the virus to distribute.
-The optimal transportation used to be fare flying animals: birds, bats.
+    When the carrier moves the virions move with it.
+The farther, faster and the more possible hosts at new location the better for the virus to distribute.
+The optimal transportation used to be fare flying animals: birds and bats.
 The inventions of the airplane and the following jetting around the world from city to city made us humans new optimal hosts.
+    - Movement induced by the organism:

+* __Wind__: Wind movement has challanges:
+    - The movements induced by wind are random in the sense that evolutionary adaption to directional movement is hardly possible. <br>
+    => Organisms relying on wind usually compensate this randomness often with huge numbers.
+We all can see this seasonally by the flow of pollen.
+    - The air contains reactive oxygen and sunlight exposure is frequent.
+Therefore genetic material needs to be well protected.
+    - Only tiny particles or small particles with large surfaces resist gravity and are moved by the winds.

+    Different form of lives solved these challanges:
+    * Many plants rely on wind both for genetic recombination and spread.
+    * Viruses rarely can spread with the winds.
+Coronaviruses are one of the few exceptions.

-* __Carrier Material__:
+* __Water__:
-    These can be any material e.g. a piece of tissue a virion is attached to.
-These materials are in turn subject to another form of movement.
-* __Extern Movement but Not Carrier Organism__:
-    - Wind
-    - Water
-* __Brownian Motion__: Brownian motion denotes the random movements of objects in a fluid. [to be extended] The Brownian of viruses is very small and by Brownian motion alone a virion can only reach close by cells.
+    Water movement is directional to the oceans and particles need to be "fished out" not to end up there.
+One of the few escape options is drinking animals.
+    * Plants rarely used water since ending up in the oceans is not the goal of land plants.
+    * Viruses infecting animals often rely on water.
+Animals drinking brings them directly to possible hosts.

 <p id="tropism">-----</p>

 ## Tropism
 Each step  in the life cycle has both attracting and limiting factors.

-A virion needs to reach a host, the  location of the target cells (e.g. an organ), a specific cell and then it needs to reach a matching receptor on the cell membrane.
+A virion needs to reach a host, the  location of the target cells (e.g. an organ), a specific cell and then it needs to be matched to a receptor on the cell membrane.
 All this without being able to move on its own, as described in [movement of virions](#movement-of-virions).
 Some bacteria can at least move the last two steps.
 Each step has a success rate of at most a few percents, so the combined probability of reaching a target is very low.

-### reach a host constraints
+### between host tropism
 Often a virion needs to be outside of a host to reach a next exploitable host.
 In this case the probability to reach a new host is tiny, due to many obstacles for virions to reach another host:
 * get attached to a wrong thing.
 The probability of this is extremely high due to the random movement.
 * sunlight destroys virions.